firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Thu Jun 11 23:36:34 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun 12 03:45:15 UTC 2015.

 The ipset `voipbl` has **10586** entries, **10998** unique IPs.